Kingxukai/linux/Documentation/networking/devlink/devlink-health.rst

 ========

-The main idea is to unify and centralize driver health reports in the generic ``devlink`` instance and allow the user to set different attributes of the health reporting and recovery procedures.
+The main idea is to unify and centralize driver health reports in the generic ``devlink`` instance and allow the woke user to set different attributes of the woke health reporting and recovery procedures.

 The ``devlink`` health reporter:
 Device driver creates a "health reporter" per each error/health type.